Optimizing Incomplete, Large-Scale and Sparse Multi-Graph Matching in Bioimaging: Introduction

-The problem combining these conditions is known as \emph{multi-graph matching (MGM)} and NP-hard \cite{crama1992approximation,tang2017initialization} in general.
-The term \emph{graph} originally stems from interpreting objects as graphs and deriving quadratic costs from differences of respective edge attributes.
+The problem combining these conditions is known as \emph{multi-graph matching (MGM)}, and it is NP-hard \cite{crama1992approximation,tang2017initialization} in general.
+Note, the term \emph{graph} in multi-graph matching originally stems from interpreting objects as graphs and deriving quadratic costs from differences of respective edge attributes.
+We call an MGM problem \emph{sparse} if most keypoint-to-keypoint matchings are \emph{forbidden} (otherwise \emph{allowed}).
+An MGM problem where all matchings are allowed is called \emph{dense}.

-MGM is closely related to the multi-index or \emph{multi-dimensional assignment problem}~\cite{pardalos2000quadratic} (MDAP) studied in operations research.
-The MDAP considers only complete matchings and has a different cost structure: Costs are assigned to each $d$-tuple of keypoints, with one keypoint per object.
-Respectively, the length of the cost vector grows exponentially with $d$ in general.
-To mitigate this issue, \emph{decomposable} MDAPs have been proposed, with the $d$-tuple cost being a sum of individual linear keypoint-to-keypoint costs.
-The respective subclass of the MDAP corresponds to a special case of the \emph{complete MGM problem without quadratic costs}, introduced as a \emph{complete Multi-LAP} later in \cref{sec:related_work}.
-Despite the strong relation between MGM and the MDAP, the significant progress related to approximation algorithms for the MDAP established in the operations research community for more than 30 years~\cite{bandelt1994approximation,bandelt2004local,robertson2001set}, has so far not been utilized in computer vision.

-In this work, we bridge this gap by revisiting these algorithms, adapting them to the general, incomplete MGM problem with quadratic costs, and proposing their extended and parallelized versions.
+\cref{fig:c-elegans} illustrates the primary application of our work, where 100 C.~elegans worms have to be matched, and the keypoints are candidates for nuclei.
+This is a large-scale problem with about $45$M possible keypoint correspondences, a factor of 90 more than previously considered.

+Given a matching, biologist can extract various statistics~\cite{long20093d} about the worm.
+The three exemplary worms shown in \cref{fig:c-elegans} have different numbers of keypoints, and only a small fraction of keypoint-to-keypoint matchings are allowed.
+Hence, by construction, we are given an incomplete MGM problem with a sparse cost structure.

+Despite finding a good matching, certainly runtime also plays a key role.
+Firstly, a fast method may scale better for problems with a larger number of objects.
+Secondly, better applied results can be obtained when the costs are learned, \ie, the matchings are forced to fit ground truth in supervised (\eg, \cite{rolinek2020deep}) or certain structural criteria in unsupervised cases (\eg, \cite{karg2025fully,tourani_unsupervised_2024}).
+This means that the MGM task is inside a learning-loop and hence must be solved in reasonable runtime.
+Thirdly, MGM has so far been used rarely in practical applications, apart from bioimaging.
+We conjecture that the reason is a lack of good and fast MGM solvers.

+Existing methods mainly follow two paradigms: direct and permutation synchronization-based formulations.
+Direct formulations address the quadratic MGM problem itself, whereas synchronization approaches first solve all pairwise GM problems independently and then find a cycle-consistent approximation by changing a minimal number of matchings.
+In the following, we refer to these as \emph{synchronization} methods and omit the word \emph{permutation}.